-Students React to State of the Union
+Students gathered in Canaday's common room last night to watch President Obama's State of the Union address.

 Campus Democrats and Republicans found common ground in their praise for President Barack Obama’s State of the Union address last night, with students of both political leanings hailing the speech for its bipartisan rhetoric.